 The trauma that an individual may experience a result of a dog bite attack will often last far longer than the initial cuts, bruising and wounds.
-In many instances, the victim is left with unsightly scarring and may develop long-lasting psychological conditions such as post-traumatic stress disorder, anxiety and/or fear of animals; sometimes their own.
-Unfortunately, there are many dog owners in the State of New Jersey who fail to take simple yet adequate steps to prevent their dog or dogs from biting others.
+In many instances, the victim is left with unsightly scarring and may develop long-lasting psychological conditions such as post-traumatic stress disorder, anxiety and/or fear of animals.
+The victim can also face an unwarranted fear of his or her own pet after the attack.
+Unfortunately, there are many dog owners in the State of New Jersey who fail to take simple, yet adequate steps to prevent their dog or dogs from biting others.

 If all 3 of these elements are established, the dog’s owner(s) shall be strictly liable for all physical and emotional damages suffered by the victim, regardless of the former viciousness of such dog or the owner’s knowledge of such viciousness.
 This holds true whether or not the dog was a trained security dog, was trained in fighting or was simply a neighbor’s family pet with no history of violence.

 New Jersey Canine Owner Negligence – Dog Bite Claims

 Every dog, regardless of size, has the potential to injure a person without actually biting.
 This could happen by chasing a cyclist and causing an accident or by knocking a pedestrian over.
 In these types of situations, New Jersey’s strict liability law will not necessarily be applicable.
 Instead, an injured victim may still be able to recover financial compensation if he or she can demonstrate that his or her injuries were caused by the pet owner’s negligence.
 In order to file a personal injury lawsuit on the basis of negligence, the victim will need to prove the following elements:

 - -The canine owner has the duty to take reasonable care in the control of the animal’s behavior.

 - -The canine owner failed to meet the duty of reasonable care.

 - -The resulting factor of this failure caused injuries to the victim.